No-Bake Keto Cheesecake

 Beat again on medium speed to combine.
 Set aside in the fridge.

 Finally, in another bowl, whip the heavy cream until stiff peak forms.

 Fold the whipped cream into the cream cheese bowl until

 This is a no-bake cheesecake keto recipe.
 It means it’s not baked in your oven, but instead, your dessert needs to spend at least 3 hours in the fridge to set.

-The ideal is to store the cheesecake overnight in the fridge for the best texture and avoid a runny soft filling.
+The ideal way of setting keto cheesecake is to store it overnight in the fridge for the best texture and avoid a soft runny filling.

 Always film the top of the springform pan with plastic wrap to prevent the top of the cheesecake from drying out.